01-edu/public/subjects/brackets.en.md

 An opening bracket must always be closed by the good closing bracket in the correct order.
 A `string` which does not contain any bracket is considered as a correctly bracketed `string`.

-If there is no argument, the program must print only a newline.
+If there is no argument, the program must print nothing.

 ### Usage